hyurl/sfn-mail/README.md

 - `mail.attchment(filename: string)` Sets a file as an attachment sent with the email, optionally you can call this method multiple times to attach multiple files.
+- `mail.header(field: string, value: string | number | Date)` Sets a header
+    field sent with the email, optionally you can call this method multiple times to set multiple fields.
 - `mail.send(): Promise` Sends the email to all recipients.
 Returns a Promise, the only argument passed to the callback of `then()` is an object which may carry information like: